-Cheating, fraud, defamation, misrepresentation, publishing vulgarity, spreading fake news, sextortion, cyberbullying, cybersex trafficking, phishing, etc., are some types of cybercrimes established as the art of our lives and encountered on a day-to-day basis.
+Although cyber laws have been devised to protect citizens, cheating, fraud, defamation, misrepresentation, publishing vulgarity, spreading fake news, sextortion, cyberbullying, cybersex trafficking, and phishing are encountered on a daily basis.

-If not used judiciously, the crimes mentioned above show us the other side of the Internet or digital world.
+Cybercrimes expose the dark side of the Internet or digital world.

-According to a report, in the year 2019, India lost around 1.25 lakh crores rupees to cybercrimes.
-In the same year, India reported 45000 cases of cybercrimes, which is 63% more than in 2018.
+According to a report, in 2019, India lost approximately 1.25 lakh crores rupees to cybercrimes.
+In the same year, India reported 45000 cases of cybercrimes, which was 63% more than in 2018.

-The mentioned cybercrimes are reported or noticed daily, some get reported to authorities, and others go unnoticed.
+These cybercrimes are reported or noticed daily.
+Although some crimes are reported to authorities, other crimes went unnoticed.

 Cybercrime against women during a pandemic

-When the world came to pause during the pandemic, everyone shifted to the digital medium to meet their needs.
-Women and children who are not well-versed with the digital world were easily targeted and defrauded on the internet.
+The COVID-19 pandemic forced people to shift to digital mediums.
+Women and children not well-versed with the digital world were easily targeted and defrauded on the Internet.

-Sextortion and cybersex trafficking are some cybercrimes that easily target and influence women for money-making purposes.
-In sextortion, the offender extorts money from the victim and blackmails her into leaking her private or morphed pictures.
+Sextortion and cybersex trafficking were some cybercrimes that were easily perpetuated for money-making purposes.
+In sextortion, the offender extorts money from victims and blackmails them into leaking her private or morphed pictures.

-In cybersex trafficking offender blackmails the victim or manipulates her anyhow.
+In cybersex trafficking, the offender blackmails the victim or manipulates her.

 Cybercrime against children during a pandemic

-The most common crimes on digital platforms are cyberbullying, sextortion, cybersex trafficking, phishing attacks, child pornography, sexually explicit content for children, sexual abuse, etc.
+The most common crimes on digital platforms are cyberbullying, sextortion, cybersex trafficking, phishing attacks, child pornography, sexually explicit content for children, and sexual abuse.

-The offender can easily gain a child’s trust considering the child’s mental capacity and then lures him/her into gaining sexual favours.
+The offender can easily gain a child’s trust considering the child’s mental capacity and subsequently lure him/her into gaining sexual favours.

-Sexually explicit content for children directs them towards the dark side of the internet, where they easily enter the world of sexual abuse.
+Sexually explicit content for children gradually directs them towards the dark side of the internet, where they are exposed to sexual abuse.

-According to cyber law in India, the most common crimes on a digital platform that women encounter are cyberstalking and cyber hacking.
-Most of the girls or women lack proper awareness of these cybercrimes.
+The most common crimes on a digital platform that women encounter are cyberstalking and cyber hacking.
+Most girls or women lack proper awareness of these cybercrimes.

-It’s an attempt to connect with the victim even after her disapproval and bombarding the victim with emails, messages, etc., on her social media profile.
-It is also a way to violate someone’s privacy.
+Cyberstalking is an attempt to connect with the victim even after her disapproval, and bombarding the victim with emails, messages, on her social media profile.
+Cyberstalking is the violation of privacy.

 - Cyber hacking

-It is a way to target women or girls by making them click on malware links, which gets all the information available on their phone, turns on the camera and microphone on their phone, and captures their intimate pictures and videos.
-Then these pictures and videos are used for extortion and other favours.
+Cyber hacking is a method to target women or girls by making them click on malware links to get all the information available on their phone, gain control of their camera and microphone, and capture their intimate pictures and videos.
+These pictures and videos are used for extortion and other favours.

-Per cyber law in India, children face the most common form of cybercrime, i.e., cyberbullying and child grooming.
+As per cyber law in India, children encountered the most common form of cybercrime, that is, cyberbullying and child grooming.

 - Child grooming

-It is another form of crime committed on digital platforms committed against children.
+Child grooming is another form of crime committed on digital platforms committed against children.
 The offender forms a trustworthy and fiduciary bond with the child and lures them to gain sexual favour.
-Child groomers can easily manipulate a child by understanding their mental capacity.
+Child groomers can easily manipulate a child as they understand children’s psychology.

 Indian Laws for cyber crimes

-The cyber law in India gets dealt with by strong and codified laws.
-These laws dealing with cyber issues are:
+Cyber law in India has delineated strong and codified laws.
+Laws dealing with cyber issues are as follows:

-As per cyber law in India, there are punishments laid down in these acts n violation of these laws dealing with these crimes.
+As per cyber law in India, punishments have been laid down for perpetrators violating these laws.

-Under Section 66E & 67 of IT Act, 2000, the maximum punishment is three years with a fine of up to 2 lakh rupees and five years and a fine up to 10 lakh rupees simultaneously.
+Under Section 66E & 67 of IT Act, 2000, the maximum punishment is 3 years with a fine of up to 2 lakh Rs and 5 years and a fine up to 10 lakh Rs simultaneously.

-An offence committed under section 354A and 354C of Indian Penal Code, 1860 would attract three years punishment or fine, or both and seven years with fine simultaneously.
+An offence committed under Section 354A and 354C of IPC, 1860, would attract punishment of 3 years or fine, or both and 7 years with fine.

 Protection of Children

-Awareness among children can prevent from landing these webs and traps by those cyber predators.
-By knowledge and application of laws, children will be more cautious while using digital media.
+Awareness among children can prevent children from visiting predatory websites and traps by those cyber predators.
+By knowledge and application of laws, children should be more cautious when using digital media.

-Another mode to protect children from the cons of the cyber world could be, Proper awareness among parents about the crimes and laws and proper counselling of their children.
+Another mode to protect children from the cons of the cyber world is, awareness among parents about the crimes and laws associated with Internet usage and appropriate counselling of their children.

-During the pandemic, there was an extreme increase in the number of cybercrimes against women in India.
+During the pandemic, the number of cybercrimes against women in India increased rapidly.
 The cyber law in India provides various procedures and laws to deal with these crimes.
-These crimes shall get reported as soon as possible after their occurrence,
+These crimes should be reported as soon as possible after their occurrence:

 - Cyber Crime cell,

-- by FIR at the nearest police station
+- BY registering a first information report (FIR) at the nearest police station

-Women and children are vulnerable parts of society.
-Hence, they become easy targets for cyber offenders and sexual predators.
+Women and children are especially vulnerable to cybercrime.
+Therefore, they become easy targets for cyber offenders and sexual predators.

-Which section of the POCSO Act, 2012 deals with preventing children from using for pornographic purposes?
+Which section of the POCSO Act, 2012, deals with the prevention of children for pornographic purposes?

-Section 13 of the POCSO Act, 2012 deals with preventing children from using for pornographic purposes.
+Section 13 of the POCSO Act, 2012, deals with the prevention of children for pornographic purposes.

-Which section of which act deals with prohibition of publication or sending of books, pamphlets, etc., consisting of indecent representation of women?
+Which section of which act deals with prohibition of publication or sending of books, and pamphlets consisting of indecent representation of women?

-ection 4 of The indecent representation of women (Prohibition) Act, 1986 deals with the prohibition of publication or sending books, pamphlets, etc., consisting of indecent representation of women.
+Section 4 of the indecent representation of women (Prohibition) Act, 1986, deals with the prohibition of publication or sending books, pamphlets, consisting of indecent representation of women.